I’m calling it – spring cleaning is out. Grabbing some incredible deals on coffee gear in the Amazon Big Spring Sale is IN.

 Do I think 40oz is way too big for coffee?
 Absolutely!
 But I’m not here to judge your caffeine consumption.

-It comes with 2 straws which can sit in a range of positions to suit what’s most comfortable for you.
+It comes with 2 straws that can sit in a range of positions to suit what’s most comfortable for you.
 It’s also impressively leak-proof and keeps drinks cold for well over the advertised 24 hours.

 When is the Amazon Big Spring Sale?